RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Modules/1-Tasks/creating-editing-and-deleting-tasks/creating-editing-and-deleting-tasks.md

 4. Enter the relevant details.

+:::note
-:::[Note:] The “Assigned To” column will determine whose task list this will appear in.
+The “Assigned To” column will determine whose task list this will appear in.
 You can assign a task to a “Role” such as “WHS Team” and any members of that team will see the task in their task list on the “My Tasks” view.
 :::

 ![A screenshot that shows the location and appearance of the New Task create screen.
 The screenshot is annotated with a red box to highlight the location the relevant fields for creating a new task.](<Task create panel.png>)